GauriSP10/streamlit_login_auth_ui/README.md

 You can customize specific parts of the page without any hassle!

+The library grants users an option to reset their password, users can click on ```Forgot Password?``` after which an Email is triggered containing a temporary, randomly generated password.

 The library also sets encrypted cookies to remember and automatically authenticate the users without password. \
 The users can logout using the ```Logout``` button.